aquasecurity/aws-marketplace-eks-byol/README.md

 ### Extend EKS with an EBS supported StorageClass

 If you are using an external PostgreSQL provider such as RDS this step is unnecessary.
+If you are deploying EKS clusters with Kubernetes version above 1.11, this step is unnecessary.

 Per [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html)
-EKS does not ship with any StorageClasses.
+EKS does not ship with any StorageClasses for clusters that were created prior to Kubernetes version 1.11.
 Included in the git repo is the file *aws-marketplace-eks-byol/gp2-storage-class.yaml*.
 Apply this file to add support for EBS volumes and set the gp2 StorageClass as default for the cluster.
-Alternativly, edit the database chart to utilize your own StorageClass.
+Alternatively, edit the database chart to utilize your own StorageClass.

 ```shell
 kubectl create -f gp2-storage-class.yaml